-Members of Maine Maritime Academy are strongly encouraged to immediately report a crime, suspicious activity or an emergency situation to Campus Safety.
+Members of Maine Maritime Academy are strongly encouraged to immediately report a crime, suspicious activity or an emergency situation to campus safety.
 Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.
-The honor code of Maine Maritime Academy also requires all students to report crimes as well as violations of the honor code.
+The honor system of Maine Maritime Academy also requires all the students to report crimes as well as violations of honor system.

 Crimes can be reported by contacting Campus Safety directly by calling 207-326-2479 (on campus extension 2479) or going to the Campus Safety office located in Windlass House during business hours Monday - Friday, 8:00 am - 4:30 pm.
-Crimes may also be reported by calling 911 or contacting the Hancock County Sheriff's Office at (207) 667-7575 or Maine State Police at (207) 667-3722.
-Upon receiving a report of a crime, suspicious activity or emergency situation, Campus Safety personnel is dispatched to investigate and will contact Hancock County Sheriff or Maine State Police for an additional assistance as needed.
+Crimes may also be reported by calling 911 or contacting the Hancock County Sheriff Office at (207) 667-7575 or Maine State Police at (207) 667-3722.
+Upon receiving a report of a crime, suspicious activity or emergency situation, Campus Safety personnel is dispatched to investigate and will contact Hancock County Sheriff or Maine State Police for additional assistance as needed.

-Students may also report incidents to Campus Safety Authority.
+Students may also report incidents to a Campus Safety Authority.
 A Campus Safety Authority is any individual or individuals who have responsibility for campus safety or who have significant responsibilities for students and campus activities but who do not work for the campus safety department.
-This includes officials of the academy who have significant responsibility for student discipline and campus judicial proceedings and student activities.
-A list of Campus Safety Authorities is included in appendix C. Professional counselors on campus are not considered Campus Safety Authorities, but are encouraged to provide students receiving counseling with contact information to report crimes, if, in their professional judgment, it would be appropriate for the student to do so.
-Though not required to do so, the Academy includes statistics from the counseling center regarding sexual assaults, after confirming that such statistics have not already been included in the report.
+This includes officials of the academy who have significant responsibility for student discipline and campus judicial proceedings.
+A list of Campus Safety Authority is included in appendix C. Campus Safety Authorities participate in annual training regarding their responsibilities.
+Pastoral and professional counselors on campus are not considered Campus Safety Authorities, but are encouraged to provide students receiving counseling with contact information to report crimes, if, in their professional judgment, it would be appropriate for the student to do so.
+Confidential options to report crimes are discussed with students.
+Though not required to do so, the Academy includes statistics from the counseling center regarding sexual assaults and domestic violence, after confirming that such statistics have not already been included in the report.
 The counseling staff will also alert the Dean of Student Services or Campus Safety if they perceive that a student in counseling presents a threat to self or others.
 A professional counselor is defined by the U.S Department of Education as "a person whose official responsibilities include [providing mental health counseling to members of the academy's community and who is functioning within the scope of his/her license/certification."
+Pastoral counselors are defined by the U.S Department of Education as "persons who are associated with religious order or denomination, are recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as pastoral counselor."
+The Academy does not currently have a pastoral counselor on staff.